 Some of my appealed claims have billed amount(s) in excess of $100,000 or my appeal of an extrapolated overpayment is in excess of $100,000.
 Since I do not qualify for SCF Express, what happens after my SCF Confirmation Notice is issued?

-After your SCF Confirmation Notice is issued, OMHA will contact you and CMS to schedule a pre-settlement conference.
+After issuance of your SCF Confirmation Notice, OMHA will contact you and CMS to schedule a pre-settlement conference.

 I will be moving forward to a settlement conference with CMS.
 How do I know which appeals CMS will review for medical necessity?

-OMHA will randomly select a few appeals that will be the focus of CMS’s and the appellant’s review.
-The focus of the settlement conference on these selected appeals ensures that both parties are considering similar material when determining negotiation posture.
+OMHA will randomly select a limited number of appealed claims from the final spreadsheet.
+These selected claims will be the focus of CMS's and the appellant's review.
+The focus of the settlement conference on these selected claims ensures that both parties are considering similar material when determining negotiation posture.
 This is not a statistical sample.

 All of my appealed claims have billed amount(s) of $100,000 or less or my appeal(s) of an extrapolated overpayment is $100,000 or less.
 How much time do I have to agree to a settlement proposal at the settlement conference?